amirgamil/lispy/README.md

 ### Under The Hood
 Under the hood, Lispy implements a high-level S-expression interface with specific structures to reprsent lists, arrays, symbols, integers, and floats.
 Lists in Lispy are implemented as linked lists of cons cells, from which we derive the axioms of `car`, `cdr`, and `cons`.
 Everything else is built on top of these building blocks.
 Lispy also implements a single environment for variables and functions - it does not keep separate namespaces for them.
 The environment is the core backbone of the interpreter which allows us to bind values to variables and functions.
 Lispy uses Go's recursive calls as its native stack and does not implement a separate stack frame.
-For simplicty, it also does not keep distinct stack frames for each function call, instead copying over all of the data from the parent environment into its current environment.
-Although this is less memory-efficient and would not be used for a production-ready language, it worked well enough for this project.
+Each function call gets its own environment with a pointer to the parent environment.
+Most Lispy programs are not going to be incredibly long, thus for the sake of significant speed gains, Lispy copies over all of the data from the parent environment into the current environment.
+Although this is less memory-efficient and probably would not be used for a production-ready language, it made the interpreter at least 10x faster (instead of having to recurse up to parent environments to resolve a function/variable declaration) when I tested it.

 ### Lispy Library
 Lispy implements a core library (under `lib/lispy.lpy`) that builds on top of the core functionality to offer a rich variety of features.